randomwangran/projectTemplate/README.md

 function Allrun()
 {
-    echo "You will execute the following command?" &&
+    echo "Are you sure to execute the following commands?" &&

     catAllrun &&